 Baal Shem Tov, or Besht — the founder of Chasidism —

 The Giving Tree: Planting for Tu BishvatWhether you're celebrating Tu Bish'vat or Yom Ha'atsmaut or a bat/bar mitsvah, many people are inspired to plant trees through Jewish National Fund.
-The best time to plant many trees in Israel is a bit later in the year than Tu Bishvat, but either way I'd like to ask you to imagine new ways to plant a tree.
-KKL sells its trees as carbon offsets under terms that are at best misleading and at worst downright false.
+The best time to plant many trees in Israel is a bit later in the year than Tu Bishvat, but either way there are better ways to plant a tree.
+KKL sells its trees for $18 each -- but you can plant 50 trees for $5!

 Choni, one of the great sages and miracle workers in the Talmud, wondered at an old man who planted a carob tree that would not bear fruit for seventy years.
 (It doesn't actually take that long for a carob tree to bear fruit, btw, but the number 70 works well in a Jewish legend.)

 Let our planting, and our Israel, be one which survives generations.
 Let us plant not just for ten years but for seventy, for a hundred and twenty, and more.

 Design in progress © Rabbi David Mevorach Seidenberg 2006